ECO: Answers for many questions!

 ECO is located in the Marcus Whitman Middle School in Rushville, N.Y.
-ECO learning activities also take place in “the field” and at various cultural locations across the local region.
+ECO learning activities also take place in “the field” at various locations across the local region.
 These activities may include hiking, kayaking, fishing, camping, cross-country skiing, water testing, sketching, writing, greenhouse growing, gardening, maple sugaring, environmental studies, cultural studies, and community service projects.
-ECO’s ability to use the local environment for field-based learning allows it to create a learning community immersed in a unique learning culture.
+ECO’s ability to use the local environment for field-based learning allows it to create a learning community with a unique learning culture.

 How long has ECO existed?

-ECO has been serving district students for twenty-one years; since before the current students were born!
-More than 600 students have attended ECO throughout its history.
+ECO has been serving district students for twenty-five years; since before the current students were born!
+More than 734 students have attended ECO throughout its history.

 Who attends ECO?

 Children are selected by a lottery after they have asked to participate.
 The children represent all types of students with varying academic and socioeconomic backgrounds.
-The unifying student characteristic is an interest in the natural world and “hands-on” learning and a willingness to undertake academic responsibilities.
+The unifying student characteristic is an interest in the natural world and “hands-on” learning.
 Parents must make a special commitment to participate in various school events, known as “Whole School Meetings,” throughout the year.

 How is ECO different?

 ECO is different in many ways.
 An emphasis is placed on an experiential curriculum.
 ECO students spend an extended time each day and each year working and learning closely within a small community of students and teachers.
-A special importance is placed on home and school contact for all students through parent-student-teacher conferences and “easy access” to teachers at school and at home.
-Class scheduling is flexible due to the defined population of students and teachers able to use “blocks” of time as needed for instructional activities.
+A special importance is placed on home and school contact for all students through frequent progress reports, parent-student-teacher conferences, and “easy access” to teachers at school and at home.
+Class scheduling is flexible due to the smaller number of students and teachers able to use “blocks” of time as needed for instructional activities.
 Teachers regularly plan and work together as an instructional team and have a greater degree of decision-making regarding the learning program.
 Students and teachers work together to develop a greater opportunity for close relationships that help to foster learning.

 How may I obtain more information about ECO?